PaulaYaniz/Unit3/README.md

 [^4]: “Philosophy”, https://kivy.org/doc/stable/philosophy.html
 [^5]: “Appropriate Uses For SQLite”, https://www.sqlite.org/whentouse.html

-***No need to include a description of the application here since it will come in section B.

 ### Success criteria:
 After meeting with the client ans sending her an email (See Appendix B), we agreed the following success criteria:
 1. There is a secure registration and login system with requirements for password and email.